 County of Sacramento LEP Languages.
-Consistent with the city of Sacramento, within LEP groups, the languages with the highest population of residents who do not speak English well inthe county of Sacramento are also Spanish, other Asian languages, Chinese, and other IndoEuropean languages.
+Consistent with the city of Sacramento, within LEP groups, the languages with the highest population of residents who do not speak English well in the county of Sacramento are also Spanish, other Asian languages, Chinese, and other IndoEuropean languages.
 Likewise, Chines and Vietnamese are the highest LEP proportionately in the county followed by other Asian languages and Russian.

 Figure 3.

-County of Sacramento LEP
+County of Sacramento LEP County of Sacramento % LEP 4

-Languages
+Languages Spanish 34% 71,814

-Source: American Community Survey 5 year estimates, 2022
+Source: American Community Survey 5 vear Other IndoEuropean languages 41% 30,879

+estimates, 2022 Russian 54% 25,974

-Note: Data from the American Community 22,625 Survey relies on self-reporting and does no specify various dialects spoken within a language (e.g. for Chinese-speaking individuals, Mandarin, Cantonese, etc.).
+Note: Data from the American Community 22,625 Survey relies on self-reporting and does not specify various dialects spoken within a language (e.g. for Chinese-speaking individuals, Mandarin, Cantonese, etc.).

-County of Sacramento % LEP 4

-Spanish 34% 71,814

-Other IndoEuropean languages 41% 30,879

-Russian 54% 25,974

 Chinese 57%

 Other Asian languages 39% 21,246

 Vietnamese 63% 17,840

 Tagalog 35% 9,954

 Arabic 21% 3,403

 Korean 48% 2,153

 SHRA LEP Distribution.
-Most of the federally funded services and programs at SHRA are targeted to low- and extremely low-income households; however, the U.S. Census LEP data is not cross-tabbed with household income to evaluate the potential income eligibility of LEP persons for HUD programs.
+Most of the federally funded services and programs at SHRA are targeted to low- and extremely low-income households; however, the U.S. Census LEP data isnot cross-tabbed with household income to evaluate the potential income eligibility of LEP persons for HUD programs.
 As such, it must be assumed that the data above represent low income populations, as well as populations overall.

 The Public Housing and the Housing Choice Voucher programs compared with the community percentage of each language yields the following.
 The top five languages served at SHRA are shown in Table 1.
-However, SHRA strives to close the gap of services provided to Spanish-speaking LEP persons participating in, applying to, or requesting information about its programs.
+However, SHRA strives to close the gap of services provided to Spanishspeaking LEP persons participating in, applying to, or requesting information about its programs.

 From the data for both the larger applicant pool and the lottery pool, we can see that similar ethnic groups of families with limited English capabilities were selected.
 In 2024, there were a combined total of 110,861 families on all SHRA wait lists.
-When these families are added to thenumber of families participating in HCV and those residing in Public Housing, the total number is 124,839, which yields the following percentages:
+When these families are added to thenumber of families participating in HCV and those residing in Public Housing, the total numberis 124,839, which yields the following percentages: